 Writing a letter of recommendation for a college student is something you might be asked to do as a close family friend, college advisor, or professor.
-Inside this business letter, you'll be encouraging the employment of the student that you have a relationship with.
+Inside this business letter, you'll be encouraging the student's employment that you have a relationship.
 This letter should outline the qualities and characteristics that you feel are employable.

 College students rarely have any work experience.
 This means that your letter should contain forward-thinking opportunities for the employer.
-For example, if during your tenure with the student, you felt they had a strong ability to grasp complex subject matters.
+For example, if you felt they had a strong ability to grasp complex subject matters during your tenure with the student.
 This could be an employable quality and should be brought up within your letter.

 The only major difference between a regular letter of recommendation and one that's written for a college student is that you won't be referring to work experience.
 You'll need to refer to moments where the student showed enthusiasm, leadership, or the ability to adapt to complex situations.

 Letter of Recommendation Template for a College Student